csd1100/terrainium/README.md

   - `get [OPTIONS]` - Get the values that will be applied

-    - `-a|--all` - returns all values.
-It is selected by default.
     - `-b|--biome <name>` - name of the biome for which values to be retrieved.
       `default` to use default biome. `none` to remove biome get values from terrain.
     - `-a|--alias [name]` - returns value of aliases defined.
 If `name` is provided